gopal-mahajan/forest-stack-developer-docs/docs/accessing_help_support_services/faq.md

 The FAQs section provides quick answers to common questions about Forest Stack features.
 It is organized into the following categories for easy navigation:

 - **General Queries**: Overview questions about Forest Stack and its functionality
-- **User Management**: Guidance on roles, permissions, and user actions
 - **Login/Registration**: Help with account setup, login issues.
+- **Account Access & Management**: Guidance on roles, permissions, and user actions
-- **Data Banks**: Using, accessing, and contributing to the Dataset.
+- **Data Sets**: Using, accessing, and contributing to the Dataset.
 - **Models**: Questions related to uploading, downloading, and using models.
 - **Use cases**: Understanding how use cases are structured and published.
-- **Organisations**: Joining or managing organisations and assigning roles.
+- **Data Provider Entities**: Joining or managing organisations and assigning roles.
 - **Contact Us**: Support details for reaching the Forest Stack helpdesk.

 ![fig93](./img/fig93.png)